2016 really hasn’t been a great year for our pop culture icons has it.

-We’ve all had enough of 2016 already, but you’ve got to wonder, is this just a really horrible, unfortunate year for our celebs?
-Or is this going to become the new norm in years to come?
+This poses the question: Is this just a really horrible, unfortunate year for our celebs, or is it going to become the new norm in years to come?

-Well according to BBC’s obituary editor Nick Serpell, this is sadly going to become more and more regular occurence.
+Well, according to the BBC’s obituary editor Nick Serpell, sadly it looks like it’s going to become a more and more regular occurence.

 Speaking to BBC Radio 4’s More or Less programme, he described the amount of significant deaths this year as ‘phenomenal’.

-But if you look back, there’s a very clear upward trend, with Nick adding that the number of obituaries he’s used across BBC outlets in recent years increasing significantly.
+But if you look back, there’s a very clear upward trend, with Nick adding that the number of obituaries he’s used across BBC outlets in recent years is has increased significantly.